mikeshultz/django-error-pages/README.markdown

 And of course, it'll render a 403.html template for you if DEBUG mode is off.

-Also included is the ability to render your Django template error pages directly from Apache.
+Also, I don't think Django handles some certain error pages, such as 400, 403, (which shows some default error, but isn't overridable).
+So we now is included the ability to render your Django template error pages directly from Apache!
+It will render just as if Django was rendering a 404 page.
+Just place the corresponding 400.html page into the template folder in your app, and add this rule to your Apache configuration.
+You can do this with ANY error code you want, just like you can raise any error code you want; why should anyone be restricted? :)

 ```apacheconf
 ErrorDocument 400 /__errorpage__/?code=400
 ```

-Using mod_rewrite, you should be able to get the error page to render without changing the URL.

 Configuring & Setting up
 ------------------------